 bodies a living and holy sacrifice, acceptable to God, which is your spiritual

-be disqualified.”
-Paul donated his body as a slave for the cause of Christ,
+service of worship.”
+Paul sacrificed his body for the cause of Christ,

 saying that the grain of wheat must first die in the ground before it can send

-out roots and begin a new life, and so we sow all our current resources into
+out roots and begin a new life, and so we bury it that our heavenly existence

 1Pet 1,18-20